twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_get_colors
 For addressable display consoles only.

-Gets the current default colors.
+Gets the current default foreground and background colors.
+These colors are used by an new text updates.

+The color format is a 24 bit int as RGB.

 ~~~
 #include <twr_io.h>